JulianGiraldo97/RAGtional-Landpage/DEPLOYMENT.md

 ---

 **Note**: This deployment pipeline is optimized for React applications and follows GitHub Pages best practices.
-The site will automatically update on every push to the main branch.
+The site will automatically update on every push to the master branch.